Petroleum Commission to give Tema Shipyard facelift

 The Director of Special Services at the Petroleum Commission, Kwaku Boateng, said this would strengthen the capacity of the Shipyard to fabricate parts locally for use in the Petroleum industry.

-Currently, the Shipyard and Drydock at Tema can service vessels of various sizes.
-But Kwaku Boateng, who was speaking at the Public Accounts Committee sitting on Monday said the move is in line with the local content policy of the Commission.
+Currently, the Shipyard and the Drydock at Tema, can service vessels of various sizes.
+But Kwaku Boateng, who was speaking at the Public Accounts Committee sitting on Monday, said the move is in line with the local content policy of the Commission.

 The shipyard is capable of servicing various size vessels and offshore operating facilities, from small vessels to very large ships, oil tankers, barges and rigs, operating within the Gulf of Guinea and those from-and-to Southern Africa and those en-route to Northern Africa and Europe.